-One Saturday morning in September 1972 I accompanied my brother into Barrow town centre, and though this was not uncommon in itself, it was in fact the beginning of an obsession with progressive rock that continues to this day.
+One Saturday morning in September 1972 shortly after my thirteenth birthday, I accompanied my brother Tony on the weekly ritual walk into Barrow town centre, normally a simple round of the book shops.
+This Saturday was different, though I didn’t realise it at the time.
+It was life-changing; the beginning of an obsession with progressive rock that continues to this day.

-We went into Kelly’s, an odd shop which sold vacuum cleaners and washing machines downstairs but on the first floor, accessed by a narrow wooden staircase was a display of a small number of musical instruments and amplification and the record department.
-Tony asked if we could listen to a rather interesting looking album, Close to the Edge by Yes.
+Tony enquired if we could listen to a rather interesting looking album, Close to the Edge by Yes.
 We were allowed to take the gatefold sleeve into the listening booth, with its dearth of information; six photographs and the names of the band members and the instruments they played.
 We were both intrigued by the waterscape depicted inside the open sleeve, but nothing prepared me for the amazing music that came out of the speakers.
-This was rock of symphonic proportions: A single piece of music divided into four distinct sections with thematic continuity and reprise; it was quite evident that the musicians were extremely able, if not virtuoso; the musical production was faultless, with all the instruments and Jon Anderson’s vocals crisp and distinct; and the album packaging was exceptionally well crafted.
-Alan Farley writing in 2004 conveyed exactly how I had felt holding the album sleeve and listening to the album for the first time, “[CTTE] is a monumental and stunningly brilliant album. ...Particularly in the large format of the old vinyl records, opening the vivid green gatefold cover was like entering another world.
-In my view the title track ranks as one of the most significant pieces of music ever recorded...” and Bill Martin neatly summarises Close to the Edge as “perfection.”
+This was rock of symphonic proportions: a single piece of music divided into four distinct sections with thematic continuity and reprise; it was quite evident that the musicians were extremely able, if not virtuoso; the musical production was faultless, with all the instruments and Jon Anderson’s vocals crisp and distinct; and with exceptionally well-crafted album packaging.
+Alan Farley writing in 2004 conveyed exactly how I had felt holding the album sleeve and listening to the album for the first time, “[Close to the Edge] is a monumental and stunningly brilliant album. ...particularly in the large format of the old vinyl records, opening the vivid green gatefold cover was like entering another world.
+In my view the title track ranks as one of the most significant pieces of music ever recorded...” and Bill Martin neatly summarises Close to the Edge as “perfection”.

 So, what next?
 An obvious choice was to listen to the back catalogue of Yes, and Tony received Fragile for Christmas that year.
 School friends who had moved beyond pop or straightforward rock introduced new directions and this helped us discover The Nice.
 Record stores became a regular haunt.
-There were two established shops in Barrow, Kelly’s and Wells, but the move away from the single towards the LP format encouraged other shops to give up space for album racks: Boots the chemist, Woolworth and even Blackshaws, a local hardware shop better known for selling nuts and bolts and lawnmowers, converted around 100m2 of the upper floor to a record department with hastily fabricated chipboard racks.
+There were two established shops in Barrow, Kelly’s and Wells, but the move away from the single towards the LP format encouraged other shops to give up space for album racks: Boots the chemist, Woolworth and even Blackshaw’s, a local hardware shop better known for selling nuts and bolts and lawnmowers, converted around 100m2 of the upper floor into a record department with hastily fabricated chipboard racks.
 Earthquake Records was established in November 1976 by an ex-Barrow student who ended his academic career when he failed to find funding for a PhD.
-The store was fairly rough and ready, but was housed in the Civic Hall complex next to Barrow’s indoor market.
-For the princely sum of 5p you could join the Earthquake Music Club.
-I still have my handwritten note, “Congratulations punk, you have paid your 5 pence.
+The store was fairly rough and ready, but was housed in the brutalist Civic Hall complex next to Barrow’s indoor market and where, for the princely sum of 5p, you could join the Earthquake Music Club.
+I still have the handwritten note, “Congratulations punk, you have paid your 5 pence.
 You are now in the club.”
 I can’t actually remember what this entitled you to, unless it was for the coach trips to a variety of northern cities for live gigs.
-I went to see Peter Gabriel on his first solo tour in Liverpool (with Robert Fripp as Dusty Rhodes on guitar) and Genesis doing their Wind and Wuthering tour in Manchester.
+I went to see Peter Gabriel on his first solo tour in Liverpool (with Robert Fripp as Dusty Rhodes on guitar) and Genesis during the Wind and Wuthering tour in Manchester.
 Earthquake closed down in 1983.

 This strategy didn’t always work.
-For instance, One Live Badger, the first album from ex-Yes organist Tony Kaye released in 1973 had a really stunning Roger Dean sleeve that included a pop-up Badger in the early pressings.
+For instance, the early pressings of One Live Badger, the first album from ex-Yes organist Tony Kaye released in 1973 had a really stunning Roger Dean sleeve that included a pop-up Badger.
 Badger bassist David Foster was a former member of the Warriors (along with Jon Anderson) and contributor on the second Yes album Time and a Word, but the music didn’t challenge and the lyrical content tended towards the religious, rather than the spiritual.
 Equally, there were favoured bands that had awful album covers, such as Gentle Giant’s 1971 offering Acquiring the Taste.

 We looked for the instrumentation of bands that we’d not heard.
-Multiple keyboards were regarded as a definite requirement, but unusual instruments were also considered acceptable because we were interested in bands with a wide sonic palette.
-Song titles sometimes gave a hint what had inspired the artists: Bo Hansson had brought out Music Inspired by Lord of the Rings but his next release Magician’s Hat included Elidor and Findhorn’s Song, suggesting that not only did he like Tolkien, but he also read Alan Garner.
+Multiple keyboards were regarded as a key requirement, but unusual instruments were also considered acceptable because we were interested in bands with a wide sonic palette.
+Song titles sometimes hinted at what had inspired the artists: Bo Hansson had brought out Music Inspired by Lord of the Rings but his next release Magician’s Hat included Elidor and Findhorn’s Song, suggesting that not only did he like Tolkien, but he also read Alan Garner.
 Hansson would subsequently release Attic Thoughts (which included the two part track Rabbit Music) and Music Inspired by Watership Down.
-This had a positive effect on me because it seemed as though we shared some connection or a common bond, simply by virtue of the fact that we were reading the same authors.
+Naming pieces of music after books or literary characters I admired had an encouraging effect because it seemed as though I shared some connection with the musician, simply by virtue of the fact that we were reading the same authors.